aks-1113/R-Projects/README.md

-# R-Projectshi my name is akshay
+# R-Projects

+Ignore all of them except for maybe SF Project and Hfd-Att